 - Wash your hands often

-- Keep frequently touched surfaces around your home clean
+- Keep “high-touch” surfaces in your home clean

-If you’re self-quarantined, be sure to keep an eye on your symptoms and call your doctor if they worsen.
-He or she can help you determine what to do next.
+While you’re self-quarantined, keep an eye on your symptoms.
+If they worsen, call your doctor.
+They can help you figure out what to do next.

-“If you develop any of the emergency warning signs for COVID-19, it’s important to seek care immediately by calling 911,” says Dr. Brodginski.
+“If you develop any emergency warning signs for COVID-19, it’s important to seek care immediately by calling 911,” says Dr. Strony.
 These warning signs include: